cornell-dti/office-hours/docs/database.md

 #### api\_find\_or\_create\_user

 ##### Description
-Given the details of a user who has just logged in using Google, this function will find and return the user's existing details in the [users](#users) table.
+Given the details of a user who has just logged in using Google, this function will find, update and return the user's existing details in the [users](#users) table.
 If it is a new user, a new row is inserted into [users](#users) for them.
 This is meant to be used during the login process, right after the user has successfully logged in via Google.
 Note that only a user that sends a JWT in the Authorization header containing the claim userId=-1 will be allowed to make this call successfully.
 The server is the only entity that has access to the secret, so only the server is allowed to make this call (after successful Google login); users will not be able to mock the identity of other users by calling this function directly.

+Note that if the user already exists, their details are synced with the latest Google-provided information.
+Therefore, on login, our user's profile details are updated to match their profile on Google.

 ##### Parameters
 - \_email (text): the full email address of the user who logged in